fercananything/XSNAP/README.md

 ### Recommended Dependencies

-While it's not necessarily required, it is recommended to download these non-Python softwares:
+While it's not necessarily required, it is strongly recommended to download these non-Python softwares:

 * [Chandra Interactive Analysis of Observations (CIAO)](https://cxc.harvard.edu/ciao/download/index.html) - Version 4.17.
 CIAO is needed if you want to do the spectral extraction from CXO data.
 It is recommended to install CIAO using the `conda create` command, i.e. install on a different Python/Conda virtual environment.
 This is to seperate HEASOFT (and XSPEC) with CIAO and avoid clashes between modules.
 * [XMM Science Analysis System (SAS)](https://www.cosmos.esa.int/web/xmm-newton/sas-download) - Version 22.1.
 However, other recent versions should still be compatible.
 SAS is needed if you want to do data calibration and spectral extraction for XMM-Newton.
 A few extra steps for SAS installation can be found [here](https://www.cosmos.esa.int/web/xmm-newton/sas-thread-startup#).